 A selection of videos from an ongoing exploration—ranging from casual to formal—into the syntax of film and video.
-This discipline is a public work in progress that is both an outgrowth of and a foil to Bingaman's other creative pursuits.
+This discipline is a public work in progress that is both an outgrowth of and a foil to my other creative pursuits.
 I also direct and produce commercial video work.

-An ongoing project documenting the people of Prairie City, South Dakota, where Bingaman's family is from.
+An ongoing project documenting the people of Prairie City, South Dakota, where my family is from.

-In 2015, Bingaman was able to return to Japan for three weeks.
-This time, he was with friends (whereas the first time, he was alone—see below).
+In 2015, I was able to return to Japan for three weeks.
+This time, I was with friends (whereas the first time, I was alone—see below).
 Just as before, casually shot video from time to time—simply as a way to remember those moments between events that end up making a larger contribution to the memory as a whole.

 Early on, as I started taking footage, I found myself moving slowly and thoughtfully.
 At the end of the first few days, I’d stay up in my hotel room, playing back the footage on my camera.
 I remember it sort of hitting me all at once that no matter how the thing reads to an outsider — no matter how “dramatic” the finished product is — I’m going to have to be honest about how this place feels.